-As a lawyer that deals with breaches of contract, clients usually come to me when the contract has already been breached.
+As a lawyer that deals with breaches of contract, clients usually come to me when their contract has already been breached.

-Especially when both sides do not want to concede any ground, negotiations can break down and interfere with the day-to-day operation of your business.
+When both sides refuse to concede any ground, negotiations break down and interfere with the day-to-day operation of the business.

 Often, it is a good idea to employ an attorney before litigation becomes necessary.
-There are many different methods for resolving a contract dispute.
+There are many different methods for resolving a contract dispute that an attorney can offer advice on.

 The main methods are: